This page is about our Small Cruise Ships.

-Ships with no air-conditioning in the cabins, but with air-con in the restaurant/salon areas (A: and B: Category ships)
+Vintage-style Ships with no air-conditioning in the cabins, but with air-con in the restaurant/salon areas (ENS A: and TRAD B: Category ships)

-A:Category Ships (Traditional Ensuite Ships – ENS): All cabins are bunk beds, and have ensuite bathrooms.
+Traditional Ensuite Ships – ENS (Vintage-style older wooden A:Category ships): All cabins are bunk beds, and have ensuite bathrooms.
 There are usually no double beds on these ships.
 Air-conditioning is available in the public areas of the ship such as the restaurant and/or salon only.

-B:Category Ships (Traditional Standard Ships – TRAD): All cabins are bunk beds, and have shared bathrooms only.
+Traditional Standard Ships – TRAD (Vintage-style older wooden B:Category ships): All cabins are bunk beds, and have shared bathrooms only.
 There are no ensuite cabins on-board and no double beds.
 Air-conditioning is available in the public areas of the ship such as the restaurant and/or salon only.
 These B:Cat ships are used only for 18-35s cruises.

 Each ship belongs to one category only and has only one category of cabin (even though there are different decks).
 A couple of ships use a different nomenclature for cabin types and this can lead to a bit of confusion.
 Each ship has slightly different deck plans and number of cabins, but the maximum number of passenger cabins on any ship is 21.
 Therefore the maximum number of passengers is usually only 40 per ship (not including the crew and cruise staff).
 The crew have their own separate quarters which are not shown on the deck plans.